Geni-96/mediasoup-test/readme.md

 - Enter a unique username for each call session
 - Mute/unmute audio and video during calls
 - Leave the call anytime
+- Clean up of resources when a person leaves the call or ends the meeting

 ### 🛠️ Tech Stack